-In this blog post we are going to look at a way to expose services, running on a computer that sits behind a NAT or firewall, to the Internet.
-For example, you have a small server at home and you would like to access this server or maybe the whole network from anywhere in the world.
+In this blog post, we will look at a way to expose services running on a computer that sits behind a NAT or firewall to the Internet.
+For example, you have a small server at home, and you would like to access this server or maybe the whole network from anywhere in the world.

-If the ISP assigns a static public IP address to your router you just have to forward ports in your firewall to the services you want to expose.
+If the ISP assigns a static public IP address to your router, you have to forward ports in your firewall to the services you want to expose.

-But, here where I live, it's not very common that home users get static IP address.
-I only get dynamic IP addresses from my ISP.
-With dynamic IP addresses you can try to use a dynamic DNS service.
-This is a service that maps your current external IP address to a domain name and each time your ISP assigns a new IP address to your router, it sends an update to the dynamic DNS service.
-This functionality is often implemented in firewall and router operating systems.
-For example pfSense, the firewall I use, includes a whole configuration page for setting up a dynamic DNS.
+But, it's not very common for home users to get static IP addresses where I live.
+So, instead, I only get dynamic IP addresses from my ISP.
+With dynamic IP addresses, you can use a dynamic DNS service.
+This is a service that maps your current external IP address to a domain name, and each time your ISP assigns a new IP address to your router, it updates the dynamic DNS service.
+This functionality is often implemented in firewalls and router operating systems.
+For example, pfSense, the firewall I use, includes a whole configuration page for setting up a dynamic DNS.

-One problem you might face with either a static IP address or a dynamic DNS solution is that sometimes ISP block ports.
-It is very common that they block the outgoing port 25, to prevent spam email messages.
-This is especially a problem when you are planning to run your own email server at home.
+One problem you might face is that ISP sometimes block ports.
+Commonly, they block the outgoing port 25 to prevent spam email messages.
+This is especially a problem when you plan to run your email server at home.

-The architecture of the solution we are going to build in this blog post looks very similar to the architecture that these tools are built on.
+The architecture of the solution we will build in this blog post looks very similar to these tools' architecture.

-On the right side you have a computer that sits behind a NAT router or firewall and can't directly be accessed from the Internet.
-This could be a small server in your home, for this demo I utilize a Raspberry Pi.
+On the right side, you have a computer that sits behind a NAT router or firewall and can't directly be accessed from the Internet.
+This could be a small server in your home; I utilize a Raspberry Pi for this demo.

-On the left side we set up a server with a static public IP address.
-For this demo I rented a VPS from Amazon Lightsail.
-I choose the smallest VPS with a price of 3.50 USD per month.
+We set up a server with a static public IP address on the left side.
+For this demo, I rented a VPS from Amazon Lightsail.
+I choose the smallest VPS, with a price of 3.50 USD per month.
 These small VPS are more than sufficient for running a VPN.
-This setup is not restricted to a Lightsail VPS, it works with any VPS from any provider and also works with your own servers that have static public IP addresses.
+This setup is not restricted to a Lightsail VPS; it works with any VPS from any provider and works with any server with a static public IP address.

-Between the two machines we set up a VPN with WireGuard, so both computers can talk to each other, as if they are sitting in the same local network.
+We set up a VPN between the two machines with WireGuard, so both computers can talk to each other as if they are sitting in the same local network.